finnensley/LVL1-Dashboard/README.md

 ### Responsive design

 # Challenge:
-## Add username input for greeting page
+## Add light/dark theme to the top of each page to take the background out to white with black text ??
 ## Add @media for different devices
 ## Fix Notecards: trashcan/light is infront of text.
 Use CSS positioning?